oaknational/oak-knowledge-graph-neo4j-auradb/oak_curriculum_graph_documentation.md

 **🚀 Powerful Traversals**
 - Answer questions like "What are all lessons a Year 10 student studies?" with a single query
-- Navigate from a lesson back to its subject, year group, and key stage effortlessly
+- Navigate from a lesson back to its subject, year group, and key stage
 - Discover learning pathways and prerequisite chains through relationship traversal

 **🔄 Flexibility and Evolution**
-- Easy to add new relationship types (e.g., "PREREQUISITE_FOR", "RELATES_TO")
+- Easy to add new relationship types (e.g. "PREREQUISITE_FOR", "RELATES_TO")
 - Schema can evolve without breaking existing queries
 - Complex questions become simple queries (no complex JOINs needed)

 **📊 Pattern Discovery**
 - Identify curriculum gaps by analyzing relationship patterns
 - Find central topics using graph algorithms (centrality measures)
-- Discover natural groupings through community detection
+- Discover natural groupings (community detection)

 ### Target Audience